 I didn't really know what to expect from Hong Kong, or from interning at the Hong Kong International Arbitration Centre (HKIAC).
 Both the city and the type of work HKIAC deals with were largely new to me.
-However, slightly over halfway through my internship, I couldn't be happier with my decision to apply.
+Slightly over halfway through my internship, however, I couldn't be happier with my decision to apply.

 The staff come from around the world, with nine languages spoken in the Secretariat, and a tight-knit and collegial environment.
 The depth of knowledge in the office is both daunting and inspiring.

 My work includes organisational governance, finding and selecting arbitrators, the Belt and Road Initiative, engaging with UNCITRAL [United Nations Commission on International Trade Law], and drafting official documents, articles and assessments.

 The sheer scope of issues that arise in arbitration means every field of law I studied at university has been relevant.
 It's also been a valuable chance to compare other legal systems to New Zealand's, since there are multiple interns from around the world, and to see what makes us unique and what lessons we can learn.

 Since interns overlap, there's the opportunity to make close friends.
 The interns come from a wide range of backgrounds and experiences.
 We frequently work on projects together and have formed friendships that exist outside the intern room.
 This has been one of the best parts of the internship so far, and I'm glad to have had the opportunity to meet the people I have.

 Outside of work, I've had the chance to do some more typical touristy things, as well as to see some of Hong Kong's culture and more unique aspects.